Fun-Team-Name/Final-Project/README.md

 **As Student** enter student for username and student for password and navigate cite

-**NOTES: cookie clicker will not work unless you have docker installe. in that case right before step 10 do the following
+**NOTES: cookie clicker will not work unless you have docker installed.
+In the case docker is already installed and running, right before step 10 do the following
 `docker run -p 6379:6379 -d redis:2.8 `